mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 #### Supporting Digital Jamming

-The concept of Jam is explored in the literature review via accelerated events encouraging collaboration and innovation called Game Jams.
 In many interactions I observed improvisational approaches which incorporated the Imagine, Plan then Create then Revise stages in the space of a minute.
-The tools, process and the community mutually encourage a jam / improvisational approach.
+I propose that the tools, process and the community in this study mutually encourage an improvisational approach often referred to as jamming.
+Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].
+Such behaviour is often present in recorded data.
+Younger participants also developed impressively fluid practice demonstrating extremely rapids shifts between code editing, game testing, authoring assets in online tools and migrating files often while talking with peers.
+Older participants also showed fluid practice.
+Clive quickly incorporated a boost to player health after a level after being given feedback during playtesting.
 In exploring sound making software Ed and Mark start a process of tinkering and messing about which spurs creativity.
 The joint jamming then has created two different soundtracks.
 This sparks a new thought to create different soundtracks for different levels.
 Other pairs often adopt a similar spirit.
 For example parent Dan makes a suggestion - "Use paper to design?" - to which Toby replies "I'm just going with it."

-To jam also implies a responsive, rapid and fluid responses to audience and collaborators ideas.
-Such behaviour is often present in recorded data.
-Younger participants also developed impressively fluid practice demonstrating extremely rapids shifts between code editing, game testing, authoring assets in online tools and migrating files often while talking with peers.
-Older participants also showed fluid practice.
-Clive quickly incorporated a boost to player health after a level after being given feedback during playtesting.
+While, the process of jamming is put into practice in this domain partially via accelerated events encouraging collaboration and innovation called Game Jams, these events are inconsistent and opaque in the way they may support improvisational approaches [@goddard_playful_2014].

+A suitable context for create jamming here aligns with conceptions of affective space previously explored in drama process conditions .

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->
 <!--
-**Improving is Creating and Planning when remixing**

-For example when altering jump and move variable for the first time.
+**Improving is Creating and Planning when remixing** For example when altering jump and move variable for the first time.
 They are deliberately set low.
 Thus while technically this is improving the code.
 As the participant is meeting those variable for the first time we can recategorise in the create category.

 CASE - One parent did extensive design and then altered the variables at the end.
 Molly:- -->